BIRD-Laboratories/TrumpTariffs/README.md

 ## Improvement Ideas
 Weight each country differently since china and mexico don't ship the same exact TYPES of goods.

 Some specific catagories will be hit harder than others so just saying aggregete inflation is x% is not of much use.

+Add taxes and percentage of income tax it will pay back to the calcuations